The Best James Hardie Statement Collection Colours

 If you’re working with exterior stone, a strong roof colour, or a masonry driveway…

-…those elements will inform your siding colour decisions.
+…those elements will determine your siding colour decisions.
 For the most updated look, choose the palest neutral that coordinates with your other exterior features.

 Consider Cobblestone, Navajo Beige, Pearl Gray, Light Mist, Aged Pewter, or Gray Slate.